Fred Mollin: Record producer

 Mollin relocated to Nashville in 2001, where he went back to being a full-time record producer for various artists and projects.
-In 2019, he started a new label, Melody Place, in partnership with Leigh Shockey, while continuing his freelance career.

 Duets producer

 Mollin is known as a record producer with a long history of producing duets involving well-known and iconic artists.
-These include Willie Nelson, Billy Joel, Carly Simon, Vince Gill, Glen Campbell, Crosby and Nash, Art Garfunkel, Jackson Browne, Linda Ronstadt, Michael McDonald, Amy Holland, David Pack, Sheryl Crow, Natalie Cole, Gregory Porter, Gloria Estefan, and Chris Cornell, among others.
+These include Willie Nelson, Billy Joel, Carly Simon, Vince Gill, Glen Campbell, Crosby and Nash, Art Garfunkel, Jackson Browne, Linda Ronstadt, Michael McDonald, Amy Holland, David Pack, Sheryl Crow, Natalie Cole, Gregory Porter, Gloria Estefan, Billy Ray Cyrus and Miley Cyrus, and Chris Cornell, among others.
 The albums by Jimmy Webb, Ten Easy Pieces, Just Across the River, and Still Within the Sound Of My Voice, have the most number of guest artist duet appearances.
 Other notable album examples with numerous duets are Johnny Mathis' Sending You A Little Christmas, Kris Kristofferson's The Austin Sessions, Barry Mann's Soul And Inspiration, Lamont Dozier's Reimagination, and Rita Wilson's AM/FM.

-Mollin's most well-known duet is the 2008 duet, Billboards #4 country single, "Ready, Set, Don't Go" featuring Billy Ray Cyrus and Miley Cyrus.

 Film and television music composer

-In 1987, Mollin's work on Paramount's 'Friday the 13th: The Series' gave way to 16 uninterrupted years of composing for film and television.
+In 1987, Mollin's work on Paramount's Friday the 13th: The Series gave way to 16 uninterrupted years of composing for film and television.
 His most well-known TV series include Tri-Star's Forever Knight, Spelling's Beverly Hills, 90210, Paramount's Hard Copy, Columbia Pictures' The New Gidget and USA Network's TekWar.
 His feature film credits include Friday the 13th Part 7 - The New Blood and Friday the 13th Part VIII: Jason Takes Manhattan.
 His TV movies include NBC's Amy Fisher: My Story, VH1's Daydream Believers-The Monkees' Story, and CBC TV's Little Criminals.
 He composed and performed the soundtrack for the television series Friday the 13th, mainly using synthesizers and samplers.
 The music was released on a soundtrack album by GNP Crescendo as the album Friday the 13th: The Series.

 Mollin won a Gemini award for Best Original Music Score for a Series, Beyond Reality, in 1991.